smolang/inkblot/README.md

 ## Library usage

-### Commiting changes
+### Committing changes

-All changes made to objects remain local and in-memory until they are commited.
+All changes made to objects remain local and in-memory until they are committed.
 To commit accumulated changes, call `Inkblot.commit()`.
 To avoid cache-consistency issues, the `commitAndLoadAll` and `commitAndLoadSelected` methods also commit outstanding changes before loading any objects (much like the name implies).

 ### Factories